COP26 and the climate crisis

-Strengthening the ability to adapt to climate change impacts is another crucial element of COP26, including dealing with unavoidable economic and non-economic harms known as 'loss and damage'.
+Strengthening the ability to adapt to climate change impacts was another crucial element of COP26, including dealing with unavoidable economic and non-economic harms known as 'loss and damage'.

 The United Nations Intergovernmental Panel on Climate Change (IPCC) is the leading international body for assessing climate change.
 The IPCC reports equip world leaders with the most authoritative and up to date summary on the Earth's climate.
 The COP summits use these reports as a baseline on the state of knowledge on climate change when making science and policy decisions.

-As our world is reaching a tipping point in the climate crisis, the IPCC published the first instalment, 'The Physical Science Basis' of its Sixth Assessment Report (AR6), in August 2021.
+As our world is reaching a tipping point in the climate crisis, the IPCC published their Synthesis Report of its Sixth Assessment Report (AR6), in March 2023.

-Crucially, this latest IPCC report was used to inform the discussions of world leaders at COP26.
+Crucially, this report was used to inform the discussions of world leaders at COP26.